slamora/brackets-wiki/File-System-Implementations.md

 * `@param {string} oldPath`
 * `@param {string} newPath`
 * `@param {function(?string)=} callback`
-* Rename the file or directory at `oldPath` to `newPath`, and optionally call back asynchronously with an optional error.
+* Rename the file or directory at `oldPath` to `newPath`, and optionally call back asynchronously with a possibly null error.

 ### `stat(path, callback)`
 * `@param {string} path`